Crunch time as high-level US-China trade talks resume | Malay Mail

-WASHINGTON, Feb 21 — With eight days left in their trade truce, top US and Chinese officials were due today to return to the daunting task of bridging a chasm between the world’s two largest economies.
+WASHINGTON, Feb 21 — With eight days left in their trade truce, top US and Chinese officials today returned to the daunting task of bridging a chasm between the world’s two largest economies.

 US President Donald Trump has repeatedly claimed the talks with Beijing are going “very well,” but concrete signs of progress have not been apparent in the three months since the two sides agreed to pause their trade war.

+China’s Commerce Ministry said today the two sides would “go a step further in deepening their communication.”

-Analysts say the distance separating Washington and Beijing and the short time remaining before the March 1 deadline make it likely the outcome would feature banner announcements but would fall short of Trump’s most far-reaching goals.
+But analysts say the distance separating Washington and Beijing and the short time remaining before the March 1 deadline make it likely the outcome will feature banner announcements but fall short of Trump’s most far-reaching goals.

 “I think the consensus of people that have been following this thing is that they’re not making nearly as much progress as the president tweets that they’ve been making,” said William Reinsch, a former US trade official now at the Center for Strategic and International Studies.

+This fourth round of negotiations follows two days of preliminary talks at the deputy level.

-Trump this week said a March 1 deadline to reach a deal was in fact “not a magical date,” raising hopes that he could delay the plan to more than double duties on US$200 billion (RM814.5 billion) in Chinese goods.
+Trump this week said a March 1 deadline to reach a deal was in fact “not a magical date,” raising hopes that he could delay the plan to more than double US duties on US$200 billion in Chinese goods.

-China’s party-owned Global Times late Tuesday warned raising US tariffs would amount to “a catastrophic strike” on global stock markets, which have been buffeted for months by the uncertainty and the prospects for slower global growth.

 Since July, Washington and Beijing have hit each other with tariffs on more than US$360 billion in two-way trade, weighing on the manufacturing sectors in both countries.